 In March, 2013, the Authority entered into a funding agreement with Worcester State University (Worcester) related to the Authority's issuance of its Project Revenue Bonds, Series 2012C for the purpose, in part, of constructing a new dormitory, including a dining facility on Worcester's campus (Sheehan Hall).
 The agreement, among other matters, identifies Worcester's desire to increase the capacity of the dining facility in Sheehan Hall to meet the needs of the entire campus.
 As such, Worcester has agreed to provide supplemental funding up to a maximum amount of \$7,000,000 to fund the costs of such increase in capacity.
-During fiscal 2013, the Authority received \$2,500,000 from Worcester in accordance with the agreement.
-The agreement calls for an additional \$2,500,000 of funding to be paid by Worcester in fiscal 2014 and the final funding portion of \$2,000,000 to be received by the Authority from Worcester in fiscal 2015.
+During fiscal years 2014 and 2013, the Authority received \$2,500,000 each year from Worcester in accordance with the agreement.
+The agreement calls for the final funding portion of \$2,000,000 to be received by the Authority from Worcester in fiscal 2015.

-In addition, transfers from State Universities received in the ordinary course of business totaled \$1,481,309 and \$650,414 for fiscal years 2013 and 2012, respectively.
+In addition, other transfers from State Universities received in the ordinary course of business totaled \$1,721,388 and \$1,481,309 for fiscal years 2014 and 2013, respectively.

-18. Miscellaneous nonoperating revenue
+16. Miscellaneous nonoperating revenue